Fundamental thermodynamic relation: Derivation from statistical mechanical principles

 The above derivation uses the first and second laws of thermodynamics.
 The first law of thermodynamics is essentially a definition of heat, i.e. heat is the change in the internal energy of a system that is not caused by a change of the external parameters of the system.

 However, the second law of thermodynamics is not a defining relation for the entropy.
 The fundamental definition of entropy of an isolated system containing an amount of energy $E$ is:

-where $\Omega\left(E\right)$ is the number of quantum states in a small interval between $E$ and $E +\delta E$.
+where $\Omega\left(E\right)$ is the number of microstates in a small interval between $E$ and $E +\delta E$.
 Here $\delta E$ is a macroscopically small energy interval that is kept fixed.
 Strictly speaking this means that the entropy depends on the choice of $\delta E$.
 However, in the thermodynamic limit (i.e. in the limit of infinitely large system size), the specific entropy (entropy per unit volume or per unit mass) does not depend on $\delta E$.
-The entropy is thus a measure of the uncertainty about exactly which quantum state the system is in, given that we know its energy to be in some interval of size $\delta E$.
+The entropy is thus a measure of the uncertainty about exactly which microstate the system is in, given that we know its energy to be in some interval of size $\delta E$.

 Deriving the fundamental thermodynamic relation from first principles thus amounts to proving that the above definition of entropy implies that for reversible processes we have:

-The fundamental assumption of statistical mechanics is that all the $\Omega\left(E\right)$ states at a particular energy are equally likely.
+The relevant assumption from statistical mechanics is that all the $\Omega\left(E\right)$ states at a particular energy are equally likely.
 This allows us to extract all the thermodynamical quantities of interest.
 The temperature is defined as:

 This definition can be derived from the microcanonical ensemble, which is a system of a constant number of particles, a constant volume and that does not exchange energy with its environment.
 Suppose that the system has some external parameter, x, that can be changed.
 In general, the energy eigenstates of the system will depend on x.
 According to the adiabatic theorem of quantum mechanics, in the limit of an infinitely slow change of the system's Hamiltonian, the system will stay in the same energy eigenstate and thus change its energy according to the change in energy of the energy eigenstate it is in.

 The generalized force, X, corresponding to the external parameter x is defined such that $X dx$ is the work performed by the system if x is increased by an amount dx.
 E.g., if x is the volume, then X is the pressure.
 The generalized force for a system known to be in energy eigenstate $E_r$ is given by:

 Since the system can be in any energy eigenstate within an interval of $\delta E$, we define the generalized force for the system as the expectation value of the above expression: